 - Egg - Holding everything together

-- Vanilla - The extract that is voted most popular.
+- Vanilla Extract - The extract that is voted most popular.

-- Gluten-Free Flour - Bob's Red Mill 1 to 1 is my favorite (the blue bag)
+- Gluten Free Flour - Bob's Red Mill 1-to-1 gluten free flour is my favorite (the blue bag)

 - Baking Powder - Its job is to make the cake rise.